 Six Essential Science Indicators highly-cited papers

 Shameless selfpromotion ..., I know!
 But hey, academics don't get good news that often.
 Most of our feedback consists of critique and rejections, so we need something to boost our egos occasionally.
 I have been listed on ISI's Essential Science Indicators ranking of the 1% most highly cited authors in Economics & Business since 2007; in the last years, my position has crept up to being in the top 0.2%.

-Update: 12 January 2017, Highly cited paper number 7 this week!
+Update: 12 January 2017: Highly cited paper number 7 this week!

 Highly-cited in Business & Management

-Recently, I acquired my sixth highly cited paper, discussed in a blogpost with my other work on the role of international assignees in knowledge transfer.
-Two of the other papers are also in the field of Economics & Business.
-The first one is discussed in Helene Tenzer's blogpost on multi-lingual teams on my website.
-The second one doesn't have its own blogpost yet, but is referenced in a blogpost on Nancy Adler's inspiring work.
+Since May 2017, I have four highly cited papers in Business and Management.
+The first is discussed in the provocative blogpost: Should we distance ourselves from the cultural distance concept?
+The second is discussed in a blogpost with my other work on the bridging role of international assignees in knowledge transfer in MNCs.
+The third paper is discussed in Helene Tenzer's blogpost on multi-lingual teams on my website.
+The fourth one doesn't have its own blogpost yet, but is referenced in a blogpost on Nancy Adler's inspiring work.

 - Harzing, A.W.; Pudelko, M.; Reiche B.S.
-(2016) The bridging role of expatriates and inpatriates in knowledge transfer in multinational corporations, Human Resource Management, 55(4): 679–695.
+(2016) The bridging role of expatriates and inpatriates in knowledge transfer in multinational corporations, Human Resource Management, vol. 55, no. 4, pp. 679–695.
 Available online... - Publisher's version (free access!) - Related blog post - ESI top 1% most Highly Cited Paper- One of three finalists for the 2016 International HRM Scholarly Research Award from the HR Division, the Academy of Management

 Highly-cited in Library and Information Science

 My four other highly-cited papers are all in the field of bibliometrics and thus do not "count" for my author ranking in Economics & Business.
 However, they deserve just as much of a mention.
 The first one presents an alternative to the much-maligned ISI journal impact factor, by using Google Scholar as a data source and a five year h-index for journals.

 - Harzing, A.W.; Wal, R. van der (2009) A Google Scholar h-index for journals: An alternative metric to measure journal impact in Economics & Business?, Journal of the American Society for Information Science and Technology, vol. 60, no. 1, pp 41-46.
 Available online... - Publisher's version - Related blog post - ESI top 1% most Highly Cited Paper

 - Harzing, A.W.
 (2013) A preliminary test of Google Scholar as a source for citation data: A longitudinal study of Nobel Prize winners, Scientometrics, vol. 93, no. 3, pp. 1057-1075.
 Available online... - Publisher's version (read for free) - Related blog post - ESI top 1% most Highly Cited Paper

 - Harzing, A.W.
 (2014) A longitudinal study of Google Scholar coverage between 2012 and 2013, Scientometrics, vol. 98, no. 1, pp. 565-575.
 Available online... - Publisher's version (read for free) - Related blog post - ESI top 1% most Highly Cited Paper

 - Harzing, A.W.; Alakangas, S. (2016) Google Scholar, Scopus and the Web of Science: A longitudinal and cross-disciplinary comparison, Scientometrics, vol. 106, no. 2, pp. 787-804.
 Available online... - Publisher's version (read for free) - Related blog post - Presentation slides - Video presentation of this article - ESI top 1% most Highly Cited Paper - ESI hot paper

 Copyright © 2022 Anne-Wil Harzing.
 All rights reserved.
 Page last modified on Sat 17 Sep 2022 08:52

-Anne-Wil Harzing is Professor of International Management at Middlesex University, London.
+Anne-Wil Harzing is Professor of International Management at Middlesex University, London and visiting professor of International Management at Tilburg University.
+She is a Fellow of the Academy of International Business, a select group of distinguished AIB members who are recognized for their outstanding contributions to the scholarly development of the field of international business.
 In addition to her academic duties, she also maintains the Journal Quality List and is the driving force behind the popular Publish or Perish software program.